 So-called two-dimensional (2D) barcodes permit the encoding of information about an item in addition to an identifying code.
 In a 2D barcode, two axes, or directions, are used for recording and reading the codes and the bar size is reduced, increasing the space available for data in the way that a column of words improves on a column of letters.
 Some 2D codes do not use bars, such as the United Parcel Service's hexagon-based Maxicode.
 Manufacturers and others now use 2D Quick Response (QR) codes on products and other objects to provide information associated with those items directly to individuals who can read the barcodes using smartphones.
+QR codes are also used for a variety of other purposes.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.